Easy Projects for Beginning Woodworkers

 Even a simple project like this offers valuable beginning woodworking lessens: You’ll get a feel for how parts fit together, how much glue to use for a glue-up, how to work quickly and carefully and how to finish-sand a project.
 It also offers an introduction to one of woodworking’s more challenging areas: finishing.
 Whether you choose an easy solution - such as a few coats of Rockler’s nearly foolproof WunderCote - or a more demanding hand-rubbed technique, you’ll get a valuable first course in the art of protecting and beautifying wood.

 If that sounds too easy, a project that requires more woodworking processes but doesn’t have numerous or complicated parts is a good place to start.
 Game boards, an ever-popular choice, typically fall into that category.
-Rockler’s Sudoku Template and Self-Centering Drill Bit offer a slightly more hands-on woodworking experience and an opportunity to make a great-looking board for this hugely popular brain-teaser.
+Rockler’s Cribbage Template and Self-Centering Drill Bit offer a slightly more hands-on woodworking experience and an opportunity to make a great-looking board for this hugely popular classic card game.